Microfinance Market

 -

-In January 2023, Kiva expanded its microfinance platform by integrating blockchain technology to enhance the transparency and security of micro-lending activities in emerging markets.
+In January 2023, Kiva enhanced its microfinance platform by adopting blockchain technology to boost transparency and security in emerging markets.
+This innovation improves transaction tracking, builds trust between borrowers and lenders, and expands access to sustainable funding opportunities.

 Segment Analysis